 I am a clinical social worker in private practice in Northampton, MA.
 I graduated summa cum laude from Springfield College with a masters degree in social work.
 I've been honored to work with adults, teens and children for over 25 years.

-As you learn about and acknowledge different aspects of yourself, you will find rough spots as well as inner resources.
-All parts of your experience play an important role in therapy and we can work to understand what has been useful to you, what could be modified, and what provides strength and support that can be built upon.
+As you learn about and acknowledge different aspects of yourself, you will find some rough spots as well as inner resources.
+All parts of your experience play an important role in therapy and we can work together to understand what has been useful to you, what could be modified, and what provides strength and support that can be built upon.